 In summary, the pre-workout window is equally as important as post workout.
 Along with enhancing muscle protein synthesis (the biological processes behind growing new muscle) and aiding recovery, it can also drastically improve performance and brain function.
 Make sure you are optimizing your pre-workout nutrition plan.
 Here’s how:

-Eat: A high protein meal with 30g and possibly some easily digestible carbohydrates.
-Or, take a scoop of RE-KAGED before the workout.
+Eat: A high protein meal with 25-30g of protein and possibly some easily digestible carbohydrates.

-Drink: All the ingredients listed above, which you can purchase separately or find them all, pre-made, in the correct dosages with PRE-KAGED.
+Drink: All the ingredients listed above, which you can purchase separately or find them all, pre-mixed in PRE-KAGED.

-Take these around 30 - 60 minutes pre workout, followed by IN-KAGED during and then another serving of RE-KAGED following the workout and you will tick all the boxes when it comes to scientifically-backed workout nutrition strategies!
+Take these around 30 - 60 minutes pre-workout, followed by IN-KAGED during the workout, then a serving of RE-KAGED following the workout, and you will tick all the boxes when it comes to scientifically-backed workout nutrition strategies!

 Andersen, L. L., Tufekovic, G., Zebis, M. K., Crameri, R. M., Verlaan, G., Kjær, M., ... & Aagaard, P. (2005).
 The effect of resistance training combined with timed ingestion of protein on muscle fiber size and muscle strength.
 Metabolism, 54(2), 151-156.